haacked/haacked.com/_posts/archived/2005-08-27-a-mention-on-gizmodo.aspx.markdown

 ---
 layout: post
-title: "A Mention on Gizmodo"
+title: A Mention on Gizmodo
 date: 2005-08-27 -0800
 comments: true
 disqus_identifier: 9726
 categories: []
+redirect_from: "/archive/2005/08/26/a-mention-on-gizmodo.aspx/"
 ---

 Gizmodo had a piece on an [armored iPod](http://www.gizmodo.com/gadgets/armor/index.php#armored-ipod-122617) yesterday which was made by someone in Japan.
 My wife helped me